 Section 1.1.
 In accordance with applicable laws and regulations the school shall allow a student to fulfill one unit of academic credit with a school approved computer science course for any mathematics, science, or practical arts unit required for high school graduation.

 Section 1.2.
-Any student wanting to substitute a computer science course shall have either taken all courses the require end-of-course examination for math and science or is on track to take all courses that require end-of-course examinations for math and science.
+Any student wanting to substitute a computer science course shall have either taken all courses that require end-of-course examination for math and science or is on track to take all courses that require end-of-course examinations for math and science.

 Section 1.3 The school shall communicate to students electing to use a computer science course for a mathematics unit that some institutions of higher education may require four units of academic credit in mathematics for college admission.
 The parent, guardian, or legal custodian of each student who chooses to take a computer science course to fulfill a unit of academic credit in mathematics shall sign and submit to the school a document containing a statement acknowledging that taking a computer science course to fulfill a unit of academic credit in mathematics may have an adverse effect on college admission decisions.

-Physiology Textbook Model Policy[required]
+Physiology Textbook Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.